JetBrains/Qodana/topics/taint-analysis.md

 ### %dotnet%

 Starting from version 2026.2, the [%dotnet%](dotnet.md) linter supports rules compatible with [Opengrep](https://www.opengrep.dev/) for configuring taint analysis.
-It already provides a bunch of C#, JavaScript, and TypeScript rules treated by %product% as inspections.
-Examples of such rules are available on the [GitHub website](https://github.com/qodana/opengrep-sast-rules/tree/master/jetbrains).
+It already includes a set of built-in C#, JavaScript, and TypeScript rules that you can use as %product% inspections, so you don’t have to download or configure them manually.
+Examples of such rules are available in our [GitHub repository](https://github.com/qodana/opengrep-sast-rules/tree/master/jetbrains).
 The list of supported rules is provided in the [](#ta-dotnet-rules-list) chapter.

 Information about developing custom rules is available on the [Semgrep website](https://docs.semgrep.dev/writing-rules/overview).